RilDev/takeoff-labs-takehome/README.md

 Start simple and go deep, that's how we work.

 ### Rules and Evaluation

 - You're allowed to use any external ressource that you'ld like
 - After 3h you should send a zip of your project
 - Do spend some time to work on the extra points as we expect you to not only perform the basic implementation

+## Features

+### List of Chat

+- [ ] Sorted by last message date
+- [ ] Displaying profile picture, last message a time indicator
+- [ ] Find a design way to understand that the message has not been read
+- [ ] Clicking on a chat preview open the corresponding chat
+- [ ] EXTRA: Search a person is a local filtering based on a text input

+### Chat

+- [ ] Sorted by date
+- [ ] Input add a local message from you (not using POST or anything)
+- [ ] EXTRA: Add a tooltip such as when hovering any message you see the date of the message
+- [ ] EXTRA: Search a message is a local search for a message that, when submited, scroll and highlight the first message found

+### Details

+- [x] I strongly advise you to use Tailwind for css styling.
+On all of our web project, we use a mix of Tailwind and a bit of Scss but our main css framework is Tailwind.
+It’s quite fast to learn and pretty simple, if you don’t know it, take a look!
+- [ ] Put whatever photo you want on the profile picture on top of the chat list, it can be a photo of yourself! :)
+- [ ] BIG EXTRA: Responsive!